MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-develop-skills.md

 [!include [Applies to Human Resources](../includes/applies-to-hr.md)]

-You can track the skills of workers, applicants, or contact persons in Dynamics 365 Human Resources.
-You can also specify the skills required for each job.
+You can track your worker's skills in Dynamics 365 Human Resources.
+You can also specify the skills that are required for a specific job.

-Examples of skills you can track include the following:
+Examples of skills you can track include:

 - Supervisory – Ability to supervise the work of others.
 - Leadership – Ability to lead employees and business domains.
-- Planning – Ability to look ahead, to form visions, and to see them through.
+- Planning – Ability to look ahead, to form vision statements, and to see them through.
 - HTML – Ability to write HTML code.

-If you haven't already set up skill types and rating models, create those before creating skills.
+If you haven't already set up skill types and rating models, you'll need to add some before creating skills.

 The following people can enter skills for a worker:

-- Workers can enter skills for themselves in Employee self service.
+- Workers can enter skills for themselves in Employee self-service.
 These skills require manager approval.
-- Managers can enter skills on behalf of their workers.
+- Managers can enter skills for their workers.
 You can create a workflow that auto-approves these skills.

 ## Create a skill type